MPETREMANN11/ESP32forth/_BLOCKS/readme.md

     was successful, we can find this source code like this: <code>editor l</code></p>
     <p>What should display the content of our block.</p>

-<p>To compile this code, just type the block number, 0 for our example,
 followed by <code>load</code>.
-It is easy to verify that the content of the block was successfully compiled by typing <code>words</code>.</p>
+It is easy to verify that the content of the block
+    was successfully compiled by typing <code>words</code>.</p>
     <p>To compile the contents of this block automatically when ESP32Forth starts,
     we will put this loading command in the file <i>/spiffs/autoexec.fs</i>